Vresse-sur-Semois The Little Switzerland of Namur

 Unique Curiosity: "Le Belge"

-Full-size reproduction, entirely made of wood, of the first steam locomotive built in Belgium by the John Cockerill workshops in 1835.
-This unusual piece testifies to the diversity of expertise valued by the institution.
+Life-size reproduction, made entirely of wood, of the first steam locomotive built in Belgium by the John Cockerill workshops in 1835.
+This unusual piece testifies to the diversity of know-how valued by the institution.

 The Triptych of Nafraiture: Sacred Masterpiece

 Sacred art constitutes another facet of the municipality's artistic heritage.
-The Church of Saint Anne in Nafraiture houses this masterpiece by Léon Frédéric: a monumental triptych created in 1892 and donated by the artist to the parish.
+The Sainte-Anne church of Nafraiture houses this masterpiece by Léon Frédéric: a monumental triptych created in 1892 and offered by the artist to the parish.

 Iconography of the Triptych